Frequently Asked Questions

 Will there be a doctor available 24/7?

-Yes, Dr. O’Connor is available 24/7.
+Yes, a medical doctor will be available 24/7.
 If there is a need for offsite medical services, the local medical care is quite professional.
 It is suggested to contact your health insurance provider for details of foreign travel coverage.
 We also suggest travel insurance to cover unexpected health needs that could arise overseas.
-We do not endorse any travel companies, but here are a couple companies of interest:

 Are there any contraindications to Ayahuasca, Wachuma (San Pedro cactus) or Psilocybin?